input-output-hk/cardano-sl/docs/exchange-onboarding.md

 With v1, these have been combined into a POST to `/api/v1/wallets` that passes an attribute `operation` that can be `create` or `restore`.

-With v0, list wallets was done using a GET to `/api/wallets`.
+With v0, list wallets was done issuing a GET to `/api/wallets`.
 This is now a GET to `/api/v1/wallets` and supports filtering by `id` and `balance` as well as specifying `sort_by`.

-With v0, actions against a specific wallet were done using a GET, PUT or DELETE to `/api/wallets/{walletId}` This is now `/api/v1/wallets/{walletId}`.
+With v0, actions against a specific wallet were done issuing a GET, PUT or DELETE to `/api/wallets/{walletId}` This is now `/api/v1/wallets/{walletId}`.
 The parameters in the body and responses have changed slightly, so check the API docs, but the general usage is the same as before.